TNO/knowledge-engine/examples/edc-example/README.md

 # TKE-EDC Example
 This example focuses on the Eclipse Dataspace Components (EDC) integration of the Knowledge Engine.
 If you just want to learn about the functioning of the Knowledge Engine and do not know about EDC, this example is not the right place to start. \
-In this text we assume basic knowledge about EDC (The [adopters manual](https://eclipse-edc.github.io/documentation/for-adopters/) is a good place to start) and International  Data Spaces (IDS, see [here](https://internationaldataspaces.org/)). \
+In this text we assume basic knowledge about EDC (The [adopters manual](https://eclipse-edc.github.io/documentation/for-adopters/) is a good place to start) and International  Data Spaces (IDS, see [here](https://internationaldataspaces.org/)).
+If any terms below are not familiar then please refer to these sources. \
 If you are already familiar with the Knowledge Engine you can skip the next part.

 ## Introduction to the Knowledge Engine